 It is essential that you ensure that your home and contents insurance covers damage from flooding.
 There has recently been a great deal of publicity covering this subject and the Flood Reinsurance Scheme Regulations (Flood Re) which ensure fair insurance for properties in high risk areas.

 For more information on flood insurance visit the National Flood Forum or telephone them directly on 01299 403055.
 In all cases you should check your insurance policy carefully and if in any doubt, contact your insurance provider directly.

 As well as preparing your property for possible flooding, you are advised to make a personal flood plan for yourself and your family or your business.

 This plan should detail what practical actions you will take before and during a flood which will help to reduce the damage flooding could cause.

-The Environment Agency website provides some guidance on making a flood plan.
+The Environment Agency provides some guidance on making a flood plan on their website.
 Please do not wait until a flood happens to make these plans as there may not be enough time to prepare fully.

 We can supply sandbags to properties at risk of flooding.
 For further information, please refer to the Sandbag Policy page.

 If you are a riparian owner of a watercourse, for example if you live next to a watercourse, or a watercourse flows through your land, you have very important and specific legal responsibilities to manage flood risk.
 Further details can be found on the Riparian Ownership page.

 It is our responsibility to maintain the drainage systems for the road network to ensure that they efficiently remove surface water from the highway surface.

 We will routinely cleanse highway gullies to keep them in good working order, however they may become blocked very quickly when materials like mud, stones or leaves are carried on to the road during heavy rainfall.
 As an individual, we ask that you: